Wemino/EchoPatch/README.md

 > This change enables compatibility with the `HighFPSFixes` optimizations, ensuring smooth performance at framerates up to 240 FPS.

 > [!NOTE]
 > This project does **not** address OS compatibility issues.
-For modern Windows support, consider using [dxwrapper](https://github.com/elishacloud/dxwrapper).
+For better support on modern versions of Windows, consider using [dxwrapper](https://github.com/elishacloud/dxwrapper).
 ---

 # Features